 The site is adjacent to several city-owned road allowances.
 However, there are few city-owned trees with critical root zones extending onto the site or co-owned trees shared with the site.
 Along the Brian Coburn Boulevard, all the trees in the road allowance were removed as part of the road work and associated multi-use pathway and servicing.
 The closest remaining trees are white cedars up to 36cm dbh, which are on the site, a minimum of four metres southeast of the property line.
-Along Navan Road there are no trees within the road corridor or along the property line at either the entrance to the gas bar in the west portion of the site, east of the roundabout, or in the southeast corner west of Pagė Road.
+Along Navan Road there are no trees within the road corridor or along the property line at either the entrance to the gas bar in the west portion of the site, east of the roundabout, or in the southeast corner west of Page Road.

-There are two areas of adjacent City-owned trees along Pagė Road.
+There are two areas of adjacent City-owned trees along Page Road.
 These are identified on Map 1.
-'Tree A' (Photo 17) is the 45cm dbh white spruce, appearing to be in good condition and co-owned (though the property line was difficult to accurately locate in this area).
+'Tree A' (Photo 17) is the 45cm dbh white spruce, appearing to be in good condition and coowned (though the property line was difficult to accurately locate in this area).
 The tree will likely require pruning due to the hydro line.
 As shown on Map 3, it is proposed to retain this tree as no grading or other servicing requirements are required adjacent to this section of the property line

-The second area is adjacent to the northeast corner of the site, west of Pagė Road.
+The second area is adjacent to the northeast corner of the site, west of Page Road.
 This area is marked as 'Tree B' on Map 1 and includes many trees ranging between 11cm and 19cm dbh (Photo 18).
 These trees are described in the following table.
-As the trees are generally along the upper side of a dry swale to the west of Pagė Road and no grading or other servicing requirements are required adjacent to this section of the property line, retention of these trees should be feasible and are identified as such on Map 3.
-Given the condition of many of these trees and high density of the regenerating stems, if City staff would prefer replacement plantings, this of course can also be undertaken.
+Removal of all the trees is required in this area due to grading to meet the elevation of the roadside swale along Page Road, installation of servicing and other infrastructure, and potential impacts on the overhead wires.
+The condition of many of the trees also does not appear suitable for long term retention.
+These trees are to be replaced in part with plantings of a strip of native species along the east edge of the site following re-grading and installation of services.
+These plantings will be shown on the Landscape Plan prepared for the site.